 We are now listing the most important aspects:

 - Empowerment and more equal access to services.
-Additionally, the low cost of the system makes it an affordable solution for the target population of end-users.
+Additionally, the low cost of the system renders it an affordable solution for the target population of end users.

 - Access to ICT and an ICT novel product.
-The Rehabilitation Gaming System (RGS) will allow the elderly person to take advantage of a novel ICT based product that allows the End-User to efficiently manage her/his chronic long term condition by having access to individualised rehabilitation therapy from home in the shape of a VR based trainings.
+The Rehabilitation Gaming System (RGS) will allow the elderly person to take advantage of a novel ICT based product that allows the End User to efficiently manage their chronic long term condition by having access to individualised rehabilitation therapy from home in the shape of a VR based training.

 Partners involved in the RGS project

 - Coordinator: Universitat Pompeu Fabra – UPF, Spain